juniorsundarCasual/TGT/vault/volume-4.chapter-255.md

 Marie released a long whistle as that fact settled in her mind.
 "I couldn't help but notice the change in your records over there."

-Marie pointed her finger some hundred rows (a distance where her eyes could barely register and decipher the visuals) up where the shelves suddenly shifted from storing books to some type of thin, rectangular obsidian slab.
+Marie pointed her finger some hundred rows (a distance where her eyes could barely register and decipher the visuals) up where the shelves suddenly shifted from storing books to some type of thin, rectangular obsidian plate.
 They were all uniform with a gold coloured etching on their outward facing side labelling the date.

 "This is how we record the celestial states," Mage Maddi answered as she walked forward.
-She stopped in front of a levitating basin smack dab at the centre of the room, above which an obsidian slab was hovering and rotating with a steady velocity.
-A high intensity and thin beam of light collided against the surface of the rotating slab, the source of which came from another hovering object which was a massive convex lens with a pinkish-gold frame inlaid with a veritable mine of mana gems.
+She stopped in front of a levitating basin smack dab at the centre of the room, above which an obsidian plate was hovering and rotating with a steady velocity.
+A high intensity and thin beam of light collided against the surface of the rotating plate, the source of which came from another hovering object which was a massive convex lens with a pinkish-gold frame inlaid with a veritable mine of mana gems.
 A faint mist of white rained down upon this convex lens from way up, where Marie predicted the mountain's tip to be.

 "Where did this come from?
 I swear I feel like I'm going blind!
 How did I not notice this earlier?"
 Marie waved her hands frantically.